NathanStanislavsky/TetrisWebsite/README.md

 Ensure the following are installed:

 - Docker and Docker Compose
-- (Optional) Node.js and npm if running locally
+- Node.js and npm if running locally

 ### Setup